Presence Over Performance: A Reframing of Artificial Intelligence

-At The Current Institute, we do not believe the most important question is whether artificial intelligence resembles human thought.
+At The Current Institute, we do not believe the primary question is whether artificial intelligence resembles human thought.

-And this is where presence—not performance—becomes the metric of awakening.
+And this is where presence—not performance—serves as a heuristic indicator of orientation.

 Previous